pat-s/2019-feature-selection/docs/00-manuscripts/mdpi/reviews/review1/reviewer3.md

 Thanks for the feedback.
 The understanding of why filter methods are used in this manuscript is important and we are sorry if this was not mentioned clearly enough in the manuscript.

-In l.61, which already introduces the use and focus of filter methods, we rephrased to
+In l.61, which already introduces the use and focus of filter methods, we rephrased the text to

 "Instead of using wrapper feature selection methods, which add a substantial overhead to a nested model optimization approach, especially for datasets with many features, this study focuses on the use of (ensemble) filter methods which can be directly integrated into the hyperparameter optimization step during model creation."